akashacms/epub-guide/documents/2b-install-akashacms.html.md

     $ npm install
 ```

-Notice that when you ran `npm install` both `akashacms-epub` and `grunt` were downloaded and installed in the `node_modules` directory.
+Notice that when you ran `npm install`, that `akashacms`, `akashacms-epub`, `grunt` and other npm modules were downloaded and installed in the `node_modules` directory.
 You can verify the Grunt installation as so

 ```
     $ grunt --version